awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

 1. Choose **Create API**\.

-## Integration 1: Create a `GET` Method with Query Parameters to Call the Lambda Function<a name="api-as-lambda-proxy-expose-get-method-with-query-strings-to-call-lambda-function"></a>
+## Integration 1: Create a `GET` method with query parameters to call the Lambda function<a name="api-as-lambda-proxy-expose-get-method-with-query-strings-to-call-lambda-function"></a>

 By creating a `GET` method that passes query string parameters to the Lambda function, you enable the API to be invoked from a browser\.
 This approach can be useful, especially for APIs that allow open access\.